 The short description is that hypnotherapy is therapy whilst you are in hypnosis.
-It's a form of psychotherapy that enables you to enlist the help of your unconscious mind to bring about therapeutic changes.
-I will help you to access your inner resources to achieve realistic goals, and we normally do this by inducing a 'hypnotic trance', which is simply a state of altered awareness, not sleep or unconsciousness.
+It's a form of psychotherapy that enables you to enlist the help of your unconscious mind to bring about therapeutic changes by finding the root cause of an issue.
+We normally do this by inducing a 'hypnotic trance', which is simply a state of altered awareness, not sleep or unconsciousness.
 It often surprises people that you don't necessarily need your eyes closed.
-Trance may be described as a 'natural learning state'.

 From a hypnosis stand point, many issues can be dealt with through direct suggestion, and this is most people's initial idea of what hypnosis is.
 Direct suggestion hypnosis can be very effective with helping someone overcome certain habits and beliefs, and typical examples would be with smoking and weight loss.

 But sometimes these problems run deeper than simply a bad habit, and this is where we look at other ways of getting to the root of the problem.

 Most of the problems which trouble people can typically be traced back to feelings such as guilt, fear, anger, sadness or feelings of loss, and these feelings are almost always connected to past experiences where the negative belief or behaviour started.

 These are memories and beliefs that if we think about them now may make us feel bad, because they still have an emotional charge.